firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q2-APR/2019-06-11-five-stories-in-the-monsoon-night.md

 "I wasn't a past member at the time," I admitted, "but perhaps that story is one for a ship that is far out at sea."

-He chuckled, and we walked into the night, the heavy rains shielding us from all eyes, the water washing away our steps.
+He chuckled and we walked into the night, the heavy rains shielding us from all eyes, the water washing away our steps.